Caramel Popcorn (Better Than Store-Bought)

 Notes

-Work quickly when pouring and tossing, as the caramel thickens fast as it cools.
+Work quickly when pouring and mixing the caramel with the popcorn, as the coating will begin to harden as it cools.

-You can add a small pinch of cinnamon or a bit of molasses for a deeper, more complex caramel flavor.
+A small pinch of cinnamon or a bit of molasses can be added for a deeper, more complex caramel flavor.

 - Prep Time: 10 minutes